The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Real Talk About Men's Health

-A quick testicular self-examination can help identify testicular cancer risk factors early.
+A quick testicular self exam can help support testicular cancer early detection.
 It’s easy.
 It’s smart.
 And it’s a habit worth forming.

 Popstar is all about encouraging guys to take better care of themselves.
 That includes below the belt.
 So let’s make testicular cancer awareness a regular part of the conversation.